Preparing for the Future:

 Climate services products

 The information of extreme events and frequency curves from #1 and multi-temporal forecasting model developed under #2 would be utilized to generate policy relevant information (climatic indices, drought indices, warm and cold spells, or growing season length) that would be useful at the sub-national scales guiding policy and decision making.

 This would involve organization of yearly research schools in collaboration with the project partner on various themes of ‘climate science, modelling and services’ for the duration of the proposed project.
 This work package also involves the dissemination of project research products in the form of scholarly articles via popular science communication channels and journals.

-- Kumar Santosh M, and Bhardwaj S. 2017.
-Evaluation of CORDEX regional climate models in simulating rainfall over India during the southwest monsoon season—2017, International Conference on Understanding, Predicting and Projecting Climate Change over Asian Region (UPCAR), 26–28 June, National Atmospheric Research Laboratory (NARL), India.
+- Santosh Kumar M., Bhardwaj, S Evaluation of CORDEX Regional climate models in simulating rainfall over India during the southwest monsoon season (2017), International conference on Understanding, Predicting and projecting Climate change over Asian Region (UPCAR), 26-28 June,2017 at NARL, Tirupati, India.